C1 Advanced Essay

 - Extra essay tips.

-4. i.
+i.
 C1 Advanced Essay - Example Question

-Here is an example essay question from page 33 of the Cambridge English Advanced Handbook for teachers: https://shop.swiss-exams.ch/wp-content/uploads/2017/06/Advanced.pdf.
-In part 1 you only have one option and you need to answer that question.
-Write your answer in 220-260 words and in an appropriate style on the separate answer sheet.
+Here is an example essay question from page 33 of the Cambridge English Advanced Handbook for teachers: https://www.cambridgeenglish.org/images/167804-cambridge-english-advanced-handbook.pdf.

 ii.
 C1 Advanced Essay Advice